 If you have a grill at your disposal, for example, then putting a rusty Dutch oven in that grill to have it cleaned is a more meaningful option.
-It is also a popular option but one adopted by people that have a few extra hours to spare in a day or even a week come to that.
+It is also a popular option but one adopted by people who have a few extra hours to spare in a day or even a week, come to that.

 Lye Solution Rust Removal Method

-Alternately you could place your rusty Dutch oven in a bucket full of lye solution, to help remove the rust and crud that normally comes with the territory.
+Alternatively, you could place your rusty Dutch oven in a bucket full of lye solution to help remove the rust and crud that normally comes with the territory.
 Again, you will need a few spare hours in your day or schedule.

-Sometimes adopting this method will require that you do this job overnight.
+Sometimes, adopting this method will require that you do this job overnight.
 It is a time-consuming process and not always particularly efficient.
-It remains an option to try and remove rust nevertheless.
+Nevertheless, it remains an option to try and remove rust.

 Electrolysis Rust Removal Method